screwdriver-cd/screwdriver/design/build-cache.md

 1. Branch
 2. Commit
-3. Hash signature of content to be catechised
+3. Hash signature of content to be cached

 #### Job level